DDvO/GPXConv/README.md

 * Reports missing data and by default ignores points containing implausible data.
 * Optionally filters out points before or after given time limits.
 * Optionally filters out points with an element value below or above given limits.
-* Optionally prunes comments, extensions, or elements with value below or above given limits.
+* Optionally prunes comments, extensions, or extension elements with value below or above given limits.
 * Optionally fills in altitude and time data by interpolation within segments.
 * Optionally inserts interpolated points in long gaps (default 1800 seconds sufficient for exiftool).
 * Optionally corrects elevation and and smoothens tracks.